How to Have a Healthy Relationship That Lasts Long

 Don’t be afraid to stay alone

-Any relationship may end and while you shouldn’t live your life fearing that moment (if it ever comes), you should understand that it might happen and you should know what you’ll do if it happens.
-Like having a plan B. Because you obviously don’t want your life to be destroyed in case the relationship ends.
+Even a healthy relationship may end and while you shouldn’t live your life fearing that moment (if it ever comes), you should understand that it might happen and you should know what you’ll do if it happens.
+It’s like having a plan B. Because you obviously don’t want your life to be destroyed in case the relationship ends.

-A healthy relationship is about being mentally healthy and mature.
+So, when trying to figure out how to have a healthy relationship, keep in mind that key to a healthy relationship is being mentally healthy and mature.
 Someone may say that love is missing in this combination.
-Actually, no, as mentally healthy and mature people have no need to engage in a relationship without mutual love.
-See a related blogpost 24 Beautiful Quotes About Love that can help you build a healthy relationship.
+Actually, no, as mentally healthy and mature people have no need to waste their time and engage in a relationship without mutual love.